Using Subqueries in the WHERE Clause

 Won’t run.
 It return the error, “Cannot perform an aggregate function on an expression containing an aggregate or a subquery.”

 Using the > ALL Modifier

-The > ALL modifier works in similar fashion except it return the outer row if it’s comparison value is greater than every value returned by the inner query.
+The > ALL modifier works in a similar fashion except it returns the outer row if it’s comparison value is greater than every value returned by the inner query.

 The comparison operator > ALL means greater than the MAX value of the list.
 Using the example above, then